kenany/nwitch/README.md

 nwitch is a [TwitchTV](http://www.twitch.tv/) bot written in JavaScript and designed to work in [Node.js](http://nodejs.org/).

+  - **Full control.** You control your bot.
+Any of the current services that host bots could disappear tomorrow.
+What would you do then? nwitch will be around as long as you are, since it doesn't have to pay bills by begging for donations or placing advertisements in its interface.
+  - **Modular.** Only download and execute what you need for your channel.
+This means faster startup times and no cluttered interfaces, which gives you more time for streaming.
+  - **Diabetic-friendly.** No syntax sugar from CoffeeScript or the like to get in the way of the underlying JavaScript.
+This allows nearly anyone to write plugins for nwitch. nwitch's open plugin ecosystem makes it the most powerful chat moderation bot around.

 ## Download

 You can download nwitch with [git](http://git-scm.com/).
 Remember that you need